 The report mentions that the states are leading the way in preparing their transportation systems for climate change by integrating resilience into state legislation, agency policies, and executive orders.
 It cites the following developments:

-• In New York, its 2014 Community Risk and Resiliency Act has mainstreamed climate change into state investment decision-making, particularly statewide sea-level rise projections and developing new criteria for evaluating public infrastructure that considers sea-level rise, storm surge, and flood risk mitigation.
+- In New York, the 2014 Community Risk and Resiliency Act has mainstreamed climate change into state investment decision-making, particularly by incorporating statewide sea-level rise projections and developing new criteria for evaluating public infrastructure that consider sea-level rise, storm surge, and flood risk mitigation.

 Local leadership